andrewdavidmackenzie/simpath/README.md

 [![Build Status](https://travis-ci.org/andrewdavidmackenzie/simpath.svg?branch=master)](https://travis-ci.org/andrewdavidmackenzie/simpath)

-# simpath
+# Simpath
-A rust crate for simple path (like PATH and LD_PATH) use.
+A rust crate for simple search paths, like $PATH and $LD_PATH.

-Other crates can create a simpath that loads from the path defined as an environment variable using:
+Create a `Simpath` that loads from the `$PATH` environment variable using:

 ```
+// Create a new search path and initialize it with the contents of the environment variable of the same name
-let path = simppath::new("LD_PATH");
+let path = simppath::new("PATH");

+// Find a file called `filename` by searching the directories in `PATH` in order - as a `PathBuf`
 let file = path.find("filename");
 ```

 ## Methods
+Methods exist to:
+* add a new directory to the search path
+* get the name of the path
+* get the list of directories in the path
+* find a file in the path
-Methods exist to find a file on the path as a PathBuf or as a URL with the "file:" scheme.
+* find a file of type `File` or type `Directory` on the path

-The path can be extended with additional directories to search in, but this won't affect the value of the environment variable that was loaded initially.
+* check if the search path already contains a directory entry
+* add to the search path, loading the entries from an environment variable
+* validate that all directory entries in the path are valid, exist and can be read

+# Traits
+* implements the `fmt::Display` trait